pappes/aarvark/dart/pappes_web_utility/README.md

       print(MyHtml.setUriParameters('http://www.abc.com?x=HelloWorld&a=b', searchFor: 'HelloWorld', replacementParameters: 'abc=123'));//prints 'http://www.abc.com?abc=123'
     }

+## Testing

+This library has code that exploits browser gaps when copiled to javascipt.
+To force it to compile js for testing, run `dart test -platform chrome`.

 ## Features and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].